Top 5 best Poke on Maui

 Eskimo Candy is another local favorite, located in Kihei’s industrial part of town (across from Napa Auto Parts and Lokelani Intermediate School).
 They usually have four different types of poke.
 A poke bowl is around $13 and is quite filling.
 This is a small take-out place with limited indoor and outdoor seating, so get it to go.

 Tamura’s Fine Wine and Liquor.
 What, what?
 Why would you buy your poke at a liquor specialty store?
-Not sure, but this is a chain store from Oahu with two locations on Maui: Tamura’s on Dairy Road in Kahului, and a very new store in Kihei on Lipoa (close to Fabiani’s).
+Not sure, but this is a chain store from Oahu with three locations on Maui: Tamura’s on Dairy Road in Kahului, a new store in Kihei on Lipoa (close to Fabiani’s) and one in Lahaina on Kupuohi Street.

 Another favorite is the ‘Like Poke?’ food truck.
 There is a gravel parking lot with various food trucks across from the main Costco parking lot entrance.
 Just in case you don’t want your $1.50 Costco hotdog.
 Who knew, right?